giuseppesimionato/My_projects/UART_FIR_FPGA/README.md

 UART INTERFACE WITH A FIR FILTER ON AN FPGA
 -------------------------------------------

-This report presents the implementation of an UART (Universal Asynchronous Receiver-Transmitter) interface combined with a FIR (Finite Impulse Response) Filter on an FPGA (Filed-Programmable Gate Array).
+This work presents the implementation of an UART (Universal Asynchronous Receiver-Transmitter) interface combined with a FIR (Finite Impulse Response) Filter on an FPGA (Filed-Programmable Gate Array).
 The FPGA is an Integrated Circuit designed to be configured after